Rating (T) for swearing and implied sexual situations.

 They had just started to walk towards the elevators at the other side of the office when a voice called them back.

 Rushing up to them, his glasses lopsided, was the original Scarface himself, Harry Potter.
 Looking virtually unchanged, with his unkempt black hair, bright green eyes, and annoying scar, he handed a file to Blaise.
 Potter practically threw it into his hands, the Slytherin fumbling to catch it.

 "Could you look into that for me?"
 Potter burst out.
-Blaise looked confused, but shrugged, nodded and opened the file none the less.
+Blaise looked confused, but shrugged, nodded and opened the file, nonetheless.

 "Ferret," Potter replied, nodding.
 Over the years, the two had learned to deal with each other, mainly because of Blaise.
-Their mutual friendship and respect for the moral Slytherin changed things.
+Their mutual friendship and respect for the moral Slytherin had changed things.
 Blaise had told Draco once that Potter thought that since he was friends with Blaise, he wouldn't hate on Draco too much, emphasis on too much.
 Potter was unwilling to cause friction between the two of them.
-Though the years of hatred could never be erased, Draco, though he would never admit it, was very thankful to Potter for saving his life in the final battle of Hogwarts.
+Though the years of hatred could never be erased, Draco, though he would never admit it, was very thankful to Potter for saving his life in the Battle of Hogwarts.
 It had slightly lessened the quantity of annoyance Potter caused Draco.